IMRISHABH08/sessionRecorderPlus/README.md

 ## How the recording & upload pipeline works

-This report covers the two custom-built recording approaches in `azodha`: **`widget_recorder_plus`**, paired with a from-scratch chunked upload pipeline, and **Hybrid**, a lightweight event-triggered screenshot + timeline tracker.
+This report covers the two custom-built recording approaches in `SessionRecorderPlus`: **`widget_recorder_plus`**, paired with a from-scratch chunked upload pipeline, and **Hybrid**, a lightweight event-triggered screenshot + timeline tracker.
 Both solve the same underlying problem — capturing a user's session indefinitely, without a manual stop, in a way that's safe to upload — using very different capture strategies.

 ### Big picture